 It’s a bucket list item that you wouldn’t actually write on your bucket list because it would never happen.
 And yet, for one family, it did.

-Back in December of 2017, you may remember a contest we held offering a dream-come-true night at the famed Cinderella Castle Suite at Disney’s Magic Kingdom Park.
+Back in December of 2017, you may remember a contest we held offering a dream-come-true night at the famed Cinderella Castle Suite at Magic Kingdom Park at the Walt Disney World Resort.
 All gifts from the contest benefitted our littlest patients at Florida Hospital for Children, so it was a fairy-tale ending all around.

-The Brown family enjoyed a night’s stay at the illustrious palace, a fairy tale breakfast at Cinderella’s Royal Table, as well as round-trip flights to and from Orlando, FL and 2-day Disney Park passes for each guest.
+The Brown family enjoyed a night’s stay at the illustrious palace, a fairy tale breakfast at Cinderella’s Royal Table, as well as round-trip flights to and from Orlando, FL and 2-Day Disney Theme Park Tickets for each guest.
 But for the Browns, it was more than just a bucket-list experience, it was treasured time with family.